ngrq123/agri-able/README.md

 To be able to compare data in the same manner, conversion into a common unit was required.
 For example, some data was in parts per million, while others were in kg/ha.
 However, once the initial conversion was discovered and done, subsequent handling was seamless.

-### Generalizing Soil Conditions from 30m by 30m Plots

 ## Accomplishments

-- Building a solution that can potentially solve a huge global problem, that is also in line with the UN SDGs
+- **Building a solution that can potentially solve a huge global problem**, that is also in line with the UN SDGs
-- Reducing the granular geospatial data by merging plots of 30x30m together to improve dashboard performance
+- **Reducing the granular geospatial data** by merging plots of 30x30m together to improve dashboard performance
-- Understanding more about the physical and environmental constraints on crop farming, and turning other qualitative and quantitative data into insights
+- **Understanding more about the physical and environmental constraints** on crop farming, and turning other qualitative and quantitative data into insights

 ## What We Learned

-- Geospatial analysis - transforming and converting geospatial data across various formats and data types; for instance, we have to understand the format the iSDAsoil data is stored before extracting and back transforming to the right units
+- **Geospatial analysis** - transforming and converting geospatial data across various formats and data types; for instance, we have to understand the format the iSDAsoil data is stored before extracting and back transforming to the right units
-- Transforming shapes using Shapely - various plots of land were merged together for faster app performance, but the logic can be complex as various criteria have to be put into consideration (e.g. polygon with holes)
+- **Transforming shapes using Shapely** - various plots of land were merged together for faster app performance, but the logic can be complex as various criteria have to be put into consideration (e.g. polygon with holes)
-- Graph algorithm - coding out the breadth-first search algorithm to merge various 30x30m plots when they are side by side and having the same values
+- **Graph algorithm** - coding out the breadth-first search algorithm to merge various 30x30m plots when they are side by side and having the same values
-- Reverse geocoding with Nominatim - to further personalise the recommendations and joining with weather data, we utilised an open source API, Nominatim, to convert the latitude and longitude into human readable addresses
+- **Reverse geocoding with Nominatim** - to further personalise the recommendations and joining with weather data, we utilised an open source API, Nominatim, to convert the latitude and longitude into human readable addresses
-- Time series forecasting with  Prophet - putting ourselves in the shoes of the users, they will use Agri-able for crop planning which predicted weather data will be useful
+- **Time series forecasting with  Prophet** - putting ourselves in the shoes of the users, they will use Agri-able for crop planning which predicted weather data will be useful

 ## Future Work
 Agri-able is built with scalability in mind.
 It can be scaled up in several ways, and most times, the limiting factor is the availability of relevant data.